Handful of High School Curriculum Changes

-As discussed in Education K-12 Requirements, the three goals of schooling for students are:
+As discussed in Education Goals, the three goals of schooling for students are:

 - Develop their capabilities as completely as possible

-- Learn their rights and responsibilities of adulthood and citizenship
+- Teach the rights and responsibilities of adulthood and citizenship

-- Develop skills sufficient for their next stage, whether it’s entry into the work force immediately or further education in preparation for their life’s work
+- Develop skills sufficient for their next stage, whether it’s immediate entry into the work force or further education in preparation for their employment

 - Individual Development

-- Financial skills on adult life.
-Not optional, but mandatory
+- Financial skills and budget management for adult life.
+Not optional, but mandatory.

-- Appreciation changes over time in medicine, material goods creation, and environment.
+- Appreciation of advancements in medicine, material goods creation, and environment.

 - Individual and Society